Learning theory

 - three-space-agent-memory-maps-to-tulving-taxonomy — agent memory split into knowledge, self, and operational spaces mirrors Tulving's semantic/episodic/procedural distinction

-- three-space-memory-separation-predicts-measurable-failure-modes — the three-space claim is testable: flat memory predicts specific cross-contamination failures
+- flat-memory-predicts-specific-cross-contamination-failures-that-are-empirically-testable — the three-space claim is testable: flat memory predicts specific cross-contamination failures

 - inspectable-substrate-not-supervision-defeats-the-blackbox-problem — codification counters the blackbox problem not by requiring human review but by choosing a substrate (repo artifacts) that any agent can inspect, diff, test, and verify